jstrot/dot-config-nvim/INSTALL.md

 It is highly recommended to install a patched font that contains extended characters for development (Icons for "bugs", "git", "GitHub", file types, ...).
 Many plugins rely on the availability of patched fonts.

 The easy way is to download a font from https://www.nerdfonts.com/, install it in your OS (if you're running remotely over ssh, for example, that's the host running your terminal emulator!) and then enable that font in your terminal's configuration.

+In general, if you're using a modern terminal emulator, you should choose a font that is a monospaced and has regular, bold, italic, and bold-italic variants (you'll find out the variants when you download it).
+Some terminals may support emulating bold and italic, but it's better to have the actual font variants.

+If your terminal supports it, you can also enable ligatures for a more pleasing experience.

-A good starting point is to try the one I use, "DroidSansM Nerd Font Mono", a patched version of the "Droid Sans Mono" which has fairly square letters and scalable to small sizes without issues.
-Just make sure to use a "Mono" variant.
+A good starting point is to try the one I use, "FiraCode Nerd Font", a patched version of the "Fira Mono" font with programming ligatures and enlarged operators.

 ## MacOS